Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     appear_type:"<type>", //Ghost appear type to use, differs per ghost, see IDs in use for valid values. attack_type:"<type>", //Ghost attack type to use, differs per ghost, see IDs in use for valid values. second_flee_damage:X, //How much damage this ghost can take in one suction before it enters its second flee state, escaping 2.5 seconds later.
+If absent, never enters second flee state. room_search:{ //What types of entities this portrait ghost should look for when tagging for same room; the less enabled, the more optimized.
+Model pieces and reflections are never tagged, and players are always tagged. furniture:1b, //Whether entities furniture get tagged.
+Default = 0b. non_players:1b //Whether entities entity types other than listed above get tagged.
+Default = 0b.
+    },
-If absent, never enters second flee state. affected_by:["<method>"], //The methods this portrait ghost is affected by aside from vacuuming.
+    affected_by:["<method>"], //The methods this portrait ghost is affected by aside from vacuuming.
 Allowed values: dust, fire, water, ice.
 Default = none. drop_pearls:0b, //Whether this portrait ghost should drop pearls.
 Default = 1b. drop_timer_loot:0b, //Whether this portrait ghost should drop loot based on how long it is being vacuumed.
 Default = 1b.